SichangHe/igem-2022-dku-backup/src/meeting_with_XJLTU.md

     A: We applied three microorganisms
     and the whole team was divided into three groups, each responsible for E. coli,
-    Yeast cell and *Lactococcus* lactis.
+    yeast cells and *Lactococcus lactis*.
     All groups applied a strategy
-    which conjugates the targeted nanobody with a surface protein that is to be expressed, transported and located to the extracellular space.
+    that conjugates the targeted nanobody with a surface protein that is to be expressed, transported and located in the extracellular space.
     The surface protein and the targeted nanobody were connected with a linker sequence, and each nanobody is marked with at least one protein tag for their identification.
-    We also provided links to igem parts so they can check it directly.
+    We also provided links to iGEM parts so they can check them directly.

 **Questions & Advice From DKU**